Skip to content

 • Start with two stops.
 Begin with a simple two-color gradient and add complexity only as needed.

-• Use global colors.
-Reference global color variables in your gradient stops so site-wide color changes automatically update your gradients.
+• Use color variables in stops.
+Reference global color variables in gradient stops so palette changes propagate into gradients automatically.

 • Mind contrast.
 Ensure text placed over a gradient background has sufficient contrast at every point of the gradient, not just the start or end color.